 Hedgehogs and many other small animals, as well as birds, frequently cannot escape from the sheer-sided pits beneath cattle and sheep grids.
 This results in a long drawn out death by dehydration and/or starvation.
 A simple readily available ramp in the grid solves this problem – ask your cattle grid stockists about hedgehog escape ramps.

 IN GARDENSPesticides are potentially dangerous to hedgehogs and slug pellets are no exception.
 Hedgehogs may eat the pellets, and they are very likely to eat the poisoned slugs and snails.
-From April 2022 it will be illegal to sell or supply metaldehyde slug pellets for ourdoor use in the UK.
+In April 2022 the outdoor use of metaldehyde slug pellets was banned and it is also illegal to sell or supply metaldehyde slug pellets for outdoor use in the UK.
 We advise you do not use garden chemicals.
 Alternatives to chemicals can work very well, for example copper bands and tape are available to place round the base of plants or pots.
 “Beer-traps” (i.e. a bowl of stale beer or milk sunk in the ground) can be an effective way of killing slugs.
 In any case, as an extra precaution, all dead slugs should be regularly removed.
 Some people have reported success at protecting plants by sprinkling coffee grounds round the base (coffee shops will often let you have these for free).
 Any form of pest control affects the hedgehogs’ food chain, but barrier products like the copper and coffee grounds mentioned above means the prey remains healthy and safe for the hedgehog to eat.
 Garden rubbish frequently provides a home for hedgehogs and should be carefully turned over before burning.
 It is safer to make your bonfire on the day it is to be lit or to use a garden incinerator specifically designed for burning rubbish.
 The larger heaps that accumulate for 5th November, of course, should always be checked prior to the bonfire night festivities and preferably resited on the day.
 To keep hedgehogs out of the bonfire, or away from other hazards (e.g. holes in the ground), you can surround the bonfire site with an effective barrier such as ‘amphibian fencing’, the vertical plastic barriers used by ecologists to exclude amphibians.
-Always light bonfires from one side only to offer and escape route for anything you may have missed.
-Grass, especially if a little longer than usual, is another possible home for hedgehog families and care is needed before mowing and strimming.
+Always light bonfires from one side only to offer an escape route for anything you may have missed.
+Grass, especially if a little longer than usual, is another possible home for hedgehogs and care is needed before mowing and strimming.
 Cut the grass to a more reasonable length and then check again for hedgehogs and other wildlife.
 Never burn pampass grass without first checking there are no hedgehogs using it as a nesting place.
 Garden ponds can present a danger, hedgehogs can swim and are sometimes attracted to them, but they may drown if they cannot get out.
 Gardeners should ensure that there are slipways around the edge of the water to enable the hedgehogs to escape – half submerged rocks or even a piece of chicken wire to be used like a scrambling net are suggested.
 Pond levels should be kept topped up.
-Netting of all kinds – that used for covering plants and fruit, as well as tennis nets, fishing nets and suchlike – can be a major hazard as hedgehogs easily become entangled in them. their inquisitiveness can also get them into trouble if their heads stick in various kinds of containers – empty food cans, yoghurt cups, plastic mugs, fast food ice cream cups, etc. Perhaps even more deadly are the plastic rings that hold 4 and 6 packs of cans together because wildlife, including hedgehogs, can get trapped in them.
+Netting of all kinds – that used for covering plants and fruit, as well as tennis nets, fishing nets and suchlike – can be a major hazard as hedgehogs easily become entangled in them. their inquisitiveness can also get them into trouble if their heads stick in various kinds of containers – empty food cans, yoghurt pots, plastic cups and fast food containers, etc. Perhaps even more deadly are the plastic rings that hold 4 and 6 packs of cans together because wildlife, including hedgehogs, can get trapped in them.
 Always make sure each circle is cut and dispose of them responsibly.
-What better reasons could there be for always picking up our litter?
+What better reason could there be for always picking up our litter?